iGemTau2020/Staubility_Enhancer/feature_generation/conservation_features/readme.md

 ## Output files
 1. entropy features gene names converted.csv.
 This table contains 417 columns: the first column is the gene name, while the other 416 columns are the extracted features-see details below.
 In the output file there are 4691 genes of S. cerevisiae.

-2.conservation features gene names converted.csv, this table contains 25 columns: the first column contains the gene name, while the other 24 columns are the extracted features-  see details below.
+2. conservation features gene names converted.csv, this table contains 25 columns: the first column contains the gene name, while the other 24 columns are the extracted features-  see details below.
 In the output file there are 5310 genes of S. cerevisiae.

 ## Features
 ### Featues based on the Clw files